castogio/castogio.github.io/content/multi_ap_coordinate_spatial_resuse.md

 the AP (downlink) is the same as the AP receives from the client on the way back (uplink).
-In light of this, all the APs in the same coordinated group of size M must guarantee that their SINR for each of their connected client STAs is above an m threshold, so that:
+In light of this, all the APs in the same coordinated group of size M must guarantee that their SINR for each of their connected client STAs is above an m threshold so that:

 <!-- \min_{j=1...M}SINR_{STA}^{j} \geqslant m -->
 <center>